summary(cars)

 See “Mathematics in R Markdown” as well as Markdown Basics for more.

-To begin, create a new document in a text editor, such as Windows Editor, and save it with a .bib
+To begin, create a new plain-text file in a simple editor (e.g., Notepad, VS Code, or RStudio’s built-in editor), and save it with a .bib

 extension (e.g., references.bib